jrouwe/JoltPhysics/Docs/APIChanges.md

 ## Changes between v2.0.1 and latest

+* TBD - Changes related to double precision support for positions (TBD)
+	* Shape::GetSubmergedVolume now takes a plane that's relative to inCenterOfMassTransform instead of one in world space
+	* Many of the NarrowPhaseQuery and TransformedShape collision queries now have a 'base offset' that you need to specify.
+Read the Big Worlds section in [Architecture and API documentation](https://jrouwe.github.io/JoltPhysics/) for more info.
-* TBD - If you implement your own TempAllocator and want to compile in double precision, make sure you align to JPH_RVECTOR_ALIGNMENT bytes (instead of 16) (TBD)
+	* If you implement your own TempAllocator and want to compile in double precision, make sure you align to JPH_RVECTOR_ALIGNMENT bytes (instead of 16)
-* TBD - The SkeletonPose got a 'root offset' member, this means that the ragdoll will now make the joint transform of the first body zero and put that offset in the 'root offset'.
-(TBD)
+	* The SkeletonPose got a 'root offset' member, this means that the ragdoll will now make the joint transform of the first body zero and put that offset in the 'root offset'.
+	* The format of a recording recorded with DebugRendererRecorder has changed, this invalidates any prior recordings.

 ## Changes between v1.1.0 and v2.0.0